aniketprashar/Terraform-Notebook/Azure-Terraform/Readme.md

 ## Terraform Commands V3

-- `terraform plan -destroy` - destroy resources in sequential way.
-Decides which resource needs to be removed first.
+- `terraform plan -destroy` - destroy resources in sequential way; decides which resource needs to be removed first.
 - `terraform destroy` - same as terraform apply
 - `terraform destroy -auto-approve` - silently destroys the resources without any prompt.
 - `terraform destroy -target=azurerm_resource_group.rg` - It will delete the Resource Group